shirhatti/EntityFramework.Docs/ef/modeling/relationships.md

    ````

+> [!NOTE]
-Note: The `[ForeignKey]` annotation can be placed on either navigation property in the relationship.
+> The `[ForeignKey]` annotation can be placed on either navigation property in the relationship.
 It does not need to go on the navigation property in the dependent entity class.

 ### [InverseProperty]